-Effects of CAPA peptide injection on survival following cold stress containing CAPA peptide to achieve a final titre of 10^{-6} mol 1^{-1} or 10^{-15} mol 1^{-1} in the haemolymph.
-The flies were then returned to their vials, and held at 0°C for a further 15 h (16 h at 0°C in total) upon which they were removed from the cold and transferred to 40 ml plastic vials containing 7 ml of fresh food medium in groups of 10.
-The flies were then held under their rearing conditions (25°C) for 24 h, before being visually inspected with minimal disturbance to determine survival, which was scored for each fly on a 5-point scale: 1=dead (no movement), 2=moving but unable to stand, 3=standing but not climbing, 4=climbing, 5=flying.
+To examine whether CAPA peptide injection influences survival following prolonged chilling, we injected flies early in a 16 h cold stress and recorded survival outcomes (n=50 flies per treatment group).
+As above, individual flies were placed into 4 mL glass vials and submerged in an ice-water mixture (0°C).
+Flies were injected after 1 h at 0°C with either the saline alone (i.e. sham), or saline containing CAPA peptide in order to achieve a final titre of 10^{-6} M or 10^{-15} M in the haemolymph.
+The flies were then returned to their vials, and held at 0°C for a further 15 h (16 h at 0°C in total) upon which they were removed from the cold and transferred to 40 mL plastic vials containing 7 mL of fresh food medium in groups of 10.
+The flies were then held under their rearing conditions (25°C) for 24 h, before being visually inspected with minimal disturbance to determine survival, which was scored for each fly on a 5-point scale: 1 = dead (no movement), 2 = moving but unable to stand, 3= standing but not climbing, 4 = climbing, 5 = flying.